Thesis Topics in Software Science

 Goblint: Race Detection World Champion

 Goblint is a static analyzer written in OCaml for the analysis of multi-threaded C programs.
 Goblint is developed jointly with the Technical University of Munich.
 This is a very exciting and lively project, so we encourage our best students to use this opportunity to collaborate with the Crème de la Crème of European computer science.
-There are many different kinds of topic that can contribute to such an ambitious project:
+There are many different kinds of topic that can contribute to such an ambitious project.
+You may browse student-job label on Github, but we recommend the following this year:

-- Analysis.
+- Case Studies on Real-World Security Vulnerability Detection.
 For a genuinely high-impact thesis, you may try to use Goblint on the Linux kernel or OpenSSL.
 Consider a version where a known vulnerability has been found and help us get goblint to identify the vulnerability without emitting too many false positives.
-This requires understanding C and an interest to really understand Linux kernel code.

 Contact: Vesal Vojdani.